Transform the future of healthcare—and your career—with Walden’s Master of Healthcare Administration program.

 Build the core competencies and specialized professional and career skills you need to lead and manage complex, population-based healthcare initiatives and programs and drive healthcare innovations that can produce measurable clinical and economic values.
 In this specialization, you can gain a comprehensive foundation in the essentials of population health—such as the role of coordinated care and disease management to reduce inefficiencies and close gaps in the delivery of care, socioeconomic factors of disease, new care-delivery structures, data analytics, and determining community and population health needs.

 Transfer of Credit

 You may be eligible to receive up to 25 transfer credits for prior master's-level coursework when enrolling in Walden's MHA program, which can save you time and money.
-Call an enrollment advisor at 855-646-5286 to determine eligibility and learn more.
+Call an enrollment specialist at 855-646-5286 to determine eligibility and learn more.

 This sequence represents the minimum credits for completion.
 The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.
+For a personalized estimate of your time to completion, call an enrollment specialist at 855-646-5286.